 ‘I will survive’: Beleaguered PM tells new spin doctor he will battle on

-Newly-appointed director of communication Guto Harri says Boris Johnson is “not all that clownish” and “a very likeable character”.
+Newly appointed director of communications Guto Harri said Boris Johnson is ‘not a total clown’ and is ‘a very likeable character’.

-In an interview with the Welsh language news website Golwg360, Guto Harri, whose appointment to the role was announced over the weekend, said Boris Johnson is “not all that clownish” and “a very likeable character”.
+In an interview with the Welsh language news website Golwg360, Guto Harri, whose appointment to the role was announced over the weekend, said Boris Johnson is “not a total clown” and is “a very likeable character”.

 Mr Harri took on the communications brief following a swathe of resignations among the Prime Minister’s aides.

-The PM also reportedly suggested he should kneel before Mr Harri, in an apparent nod to a row over the former broadcaster taking the knee during an on air debate about racism in football last year.
+The Prime Minister also reportedly suggested he should kneel before Mr Harri, in an apparent nod to a row over the former broadcaster taking the knee during an on air debate about racism in football last year.

-Mr Harri said: “I walked in and did a salute and said, ‘Prime Minister, Guto Harri reporting for duty’, and he stood up from behind his desk and started taking the salute, but then he said, ‘What am I doing?
-I should take the knee for you’.
+Mr Harri said: “I walked in and I did a salute and said: ‘Prime Minister, Guto Harri reporting for duty’, and he stood up behind his desk and started to take a salute but then he said: ‘What am I doing, I should take the knee for you’.

-“And we both laughed.
-Then I asked, ‘Are you going to survive, Boris?’, and he said in his deep, slow and purposeful voice and started to sing a little while finishing the sentence and saying, ‘I will survive’.
+“And the two of us were laughing.
+After I asked him: ‘Are you going to survive, Boris?’, and in his deep voice, slowly and purposefully, while singing slightly he finished his sentence by saying: ‘I will survive’.

-“Everyone’s attention is on recent events that have caused a lot of hurt, but in the end that’s nothing to do with the way people voted two years ago.”
+“Everyone’s attention is currently on recent events that have caused a great deal of hurt, but in the end, that’s nothing to do with the way people voted two years ago.”

 Mr Harri, who previously served as a key aide to Mr Johnson while he was mayor of London, said “90%” of their discussion was “very serious”.

-He said the PM is “not a vicious person as some misrepresent it”.
+He said the Prime Minister is “not the devilish man as some wrongly portray him to be”.

-He said there has been a move to bring in “new people” and to “reorganise” the “system at No 10” by bringing in “pragmatic, more experienced, and perhaps less ideological professionals”.
+He said there has been a move to reorganise No 10 with “professional people who are pragmatic and more experienced, and perhaps less ideological”.

-He said Mr Johnson talks “relentlessly” about “making Brexit a success, bringing us out of the pandemic and all the problems that the pandemic has caused” and “making sure levelling up means something meaningful”.
+He said Mr Johnson talks “ceaselessly” about “making a success of Brexit, bringing us out of the pandemic and all the problems that have been caused in the wake of the pandemic” and “making sure levelling up creates something meaningful”.

-Mr Harri added: “He is aware of the appalling misery that all the talk about these parties has created, and has shaken people’s trust in Government and politics in general, and there are questions about his ability to continue as Prime Minister.”
+Mr Harri added: “He’s aware of the awful hurt all the talk about these parties has created, and that it has shaken people’s trust in the Government and politics in general, and there are questions about his ability to continue as Prime Minister.”

-Mr Johnson now has to “persuade his party and people on the ground” that he is still the man “who got a comfortable majority as recently as two years ago”, Mr Harri reportedly said.
+Mr Johnson now has to “persuade his party and the people on the ground that he is still the man who got a comfortable majority as recently as two years ago”, Mr Harri said.

 The Prime Minister’s official spokesman did not deny that Mr Johnson and Mr Harri sang together.